derekTurner/Javascript-Games-Fund-25/Block_3/section_1c/setup.md

 Windows subsystem for Linux is easy to install on windows version beyond Windows 10 Home Version 21H1

-The current system can be found in the windows setting system>about sectyion.
+The current system can be found in the windows setting system>about section.
 The system used a the time of writing these notes is:
 ```
-    Edition: 	  Windows 11 Home
+Edition	Windows 11 Home

-    Version:	  23H2
+Version	24H2

-    OS build:	  22631.4317
+OS build	26100.6899

-    Experience:	Windows Feature Experience Pack 1000.22700.1041.0
+Experience	Windows Feature Experience Pack 1000.26100.253.0
 ```